-Security Health Plan Privacy Specialist Allison Wein nominated the Marshfield Fire and Rescue Department for Security Health Plan’s Employee-Driven Corporate Giving grant.
+Security Health Plan of Wisconsin, Inc., will invest $1,000 in Central Fire EMS District as part of its Employee-Driven Corporate Giving grant program to help the organization purchase lifts for their ambulances.
 Each month Security Health Plan awards a $1,000 grant to a different charity or organization that is nominated by a Marshfield Clinic Health System employee.
 Employees are encouraged to nominate organizations making a positive difference in the community.

 “We run over 700 calls a year – that’s a lot of lifting,” Mueller said.
 “By installing these lifts, or power cots, into our ambulances we can decrease the risk for injury to our EMTs.
 In turn that will result in fewer workman’s compensation claims and lower our workman’s compensation premiums.
 That’s a win-win for our organization and those we provide services to.”

 Mueller explained the EMS is self-funded, generating revenue through ambulance calls.
 She said when equipment upgrades are desired finding funds can be difficult.

 “This $1,000 can go a long way to help us purchase this equipment,” she said.
 “We use our donations wisely and this grant will help ease the burden of raising funds for the lift, which is about $32,000.”

 Mueller said patients served by the EMS will also benefit from the lifts.
 She said patients sometimes worry about the EMTs’ ability to lift them into the ambulance and having the lift will expedite some calls.

 “We sometimes have to wait for additional assistance from the fire department to lift heavier patients into the ambulance,” she explained.
 “This can cause delays, which is never good in an emergency situation.
 Fewer delays on scene can help us get patients the care they need faster.”